webixai/METRIXLAB.AI/replit.md

 # AI Website Builder

 ## Overview
-A modern AI-powered website builder built with Next.js 15, TypeScript, and OpenAI's GPT-5.
+A modern AI-powered website builder built with Next.js 15, TypeScript, and Google Gemini 2.5.
 Users can describe their desired website in natural language, select a template, and watch as AI generates clean, responsive HTML with Tailwind CSS styling in real-time.

 ## Features
-- **AI-Powered Generation**: Uses OpenAI GPT-5 to generate complete websites from text descriptions
+- **AI-Powered Generation**: Uses Google Gemini 2.5 Flash to generate complete websites from text descriptions
 - **Template Selection**: Choose from landing page, portfolio, blog, business, or custom templates
 - **Real-Time Preview**: Instantly see your generated website in a split-screen interface
 - **Code Export**: Copy or download the generated HTML code